midl-dev/tezos-suite-docs/production-readiness.md

 ## Full example

-A terraform manifest to deploy a Tezos baker.
+A terraform manifest to deploy a Tezos baker in one namespace

 ## Going further